-Shocking art has always had an important place in art history, for example the Impressionists.
+Shocking art has always had an important place in art history, for example, the Impressionists weren’t appreciated from the very beginning.
 Often, seminal works are shocking by definition.

 Tracey Emin – Commander of the Most Excellent Order of the British Empire

-Emin’s magnificently skilled artwork includes needlework, sculpture, photography, drawing, painting, video and installation.
+Emin’s magnificent oeuvre includes sculpture, photography, needlework, drawing, painting, video, and installation.
 She regularly donates to charity and would describe herself as a feminist (although she would not say she makes feminist art).
 Queen Elizabeth II awarded Emin a CBE in 2013 for her contributions to art.

 We love art history and writing about it.
 Your support helps us to sustain DailyArt Magazine and keep it running.